 resolves

-that the working methods and documentation of the RA, the SGs, the RAG and other groups of the Radiocommunication Sector shall be in accordance with Annexes 1 and 2.
+that the working methods and documentation of the RA, the SGs, the RAG and other groups of the Radiocommunication Sector including the Conference Preparatory Meeting (CPM) and the Coordination Committee for Vocabulary (CCV) shall be in accordance with the provisions in Annexes 1 and 2.

+[Editor’s Note: This modification is meant to reflect the fact that throughout the Resolution, some specific ITU-R groups, CPM and CCV, are specifically identified.
+This modification is proposed to maintained consistency with the title of the Resolution as the title specifically referred to RA, SG RAG and other Radiocommunication Groups. ]

 Annex 1